leapcode/soledad/docs/reference/blobs/sync.rst

 JSON-based :ref:`document-sync`.
 The synchronization process is as follows:

 1. The client asks the server for a list of Blobs and compares it with the local list.
-2. A local list is updated with pending blobs download and upload.
+2. A local list is updated with pending downloads and uploads.
 3. Downloads and uploads are triggered.

 Immutability brings some characteristics to the blobs system: